OceanFirst Bank Center

 Accessibility / Parking

-The MAC is near the center of Monmouth’s campus, which is about five miles east of the Garden State Parkway.
+The arena is near the center of Monmouth’s campus, which is about five miles east of the Garden State Parkway.
 Exit 105 onto Rt.
 36 East is the primary route, which then leads to Rt.
 71 and the entrance to campus.
 Driving in for weekend games is fine, but beware of some ugly traffic during weeknight games.
-There is plenty of parking in front of the arena and getting out after the game was not an issue.
+There is plenty of parking in front of the arena.
+The parking lot features tight spaces, so go further back and either back-in or pull-through.
+Getting out after the game was not an issue.

 Accessibility / Parking Ranking: 7 out of 8